NREL/OCHRE/docs/source/ModelingApproach.rst

    threshold.
 -  A reverse cycle defrost algorithm that reduces heat pump efficiency and capacity at low temperatures.
+-  Startup capacity degredation, where it takes several minutes to reach the nominal capacity depending on the coefficient of degredation (c_d) of the heat pump.

 All HVAC equipment can be externally controlled by updating the thermostat setpoints and deadband or by direct load control (i.e., shut-off).
 Specific